lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 + You can specify symmetry operations manually.
 This is particularly useful when magnetic symmetry must be considered.
-+ The k mesh is specifed through the number of k divisions, tag **EXPRESS_nabc**.
++ The k mesh is specifed through the number of k divisions along each of the three reciprocal lattice vectors, tag **EXPRESS_nabc**.
-  You can also specify whether the k-mesh should pass through the origin or straddle it through tag **BZ_BZJOB**
+  You can also specify whether the k-mesh should pass through the origin or straddle it through tag **BZ_BZJOB**.
 + The Brillouin zone integration is using Bloechl's generalized tetrahedron method.
   You can also use the Methfessel-Paxton integration scheme or a Fermi function.

-The next group of data contains a synsopsis of key parameters associated with augmentation spheres.
+The next group of data contains a synopsis of key parameters associated with augmentation spheres.

 ~~~